AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/general/processing-rules/pr-copy.md

 ---
 # Copy processing rules between report suites

 Copying processing rules saves you from manually recreating the same logic in multiple report suites.
-You can use the copy feature to easily share processing rules functionality across many report suites, or to copy tested functionality from a development report suite to a production report suite.
+You can use the copy feature to share processing rules functionality across many report suites easily, or to copy tested functionality from a development report suite to a production report suite.

 **[!UICONTROL Admin]** > **[!UICONTROL Report Suites]** > Select report suite > **[!UICONTROL Edit Settings]** > **[!UICONTROL General]** > **[!UICONTROL Processing rules]** > **[!UICONTROL Copy processing rules]**